 Boeing has simultaneously become one of the largest defense contractors and aerospace engineers in the world.
 Boeing designs, develops, manufactures, sells, services, and maintains aircraft across several commercial and military sectors in conjunction with its many subsidiaries.
 The company is probably most known for its 737 Max (the fourth generation of Boeing 737), a typical commercial jetliner used to transport people worldwide.
 If you have flown on a plane, you have probably been on a 737 Max.

 However, as a primary contributor to the travel industry, Boeing’s share prices have been weighed down by the pandemic.
 In response to COVID-19, fewer companies ordered planes from Boeing, and maintenance was required less frequently.
 For the better part of two years, in fact, Boeing has been marching in the wrong direction because of self-inflicted wounds and sentiment surrounding the pandemic.

 Just when it looked like Boeing could receive some support from what is expected to be a busy travel season, inflation reigned in expectations.
 Higher fuel and labor costs, in particular, look like the straw that broke the camel’s back, as shares of Boeing are now trading under their March 2020 low, when the market originally crashed on news of the pandemic.
-Now around $122, shares are now trading at their lowest point in almost ten years.
+Now around $133, shares are now trading near their lowest point in almost ten years.